2020 Virtual Science On a Sphere® Users Collaborative Network Workshop

 - Support the needs of the user community of SOS

-The hours for the SOS Workshop will be:
+The hours for the SOS Workshop were:

-Tuesday, December 1, 1:00 pm – 4:00 pm EST
+Tuesday, December 1, 1:00 pm – 4:30 pm EST

-Wednesday, December 2, 1:00 pm – 4:00 pm EST
+Wednesday, December 2, 1:00 pm – 4:30 pm EST

-Thursday, December 3, 1:00 pm – 4:00 pm EST
+Thursday, December 3, 1:00 pm – 4:30 pm EST

 Lightning talk - These presentations will be made to all participants, so they should appeal to the majority of workshop attendees.
-If you would like to present a lightning talk, you will need to record a video of your presentation that is no more than 5 minutes in length and provide it to NOAA by November 13.
-We anticipate grouping similar themed talks together in a cluster, followed by a live Q & A period.
+Lightning talks were pre-recorded and no more than 5 minutes in length.
+We grouped similar themed talks together in a cluster of ~4 talks per day, followed by 10 mins of live Q & A.

 If you have any questions about the workshop, or if you would like to be added to our Science On a Sphere® communications emails, and/or update your contact information, you may contact us at email@example.com.